truenas/charts/library/common/1.0.0/docs/serviceAccount.md

 | serviceAccount.[sa-name].targetSelector  |  `list`   |    ❌    |         ❌         |  `[]`   | Define the pod(s) to assign the serviceAccount          |

 > When `targetSelectAll` is `true`, it will assign the serviceAccount to all pods (`targetSelector` is ignored in this case)
-> When `targetSelector` is a list, each entry is a string, referencing the pod(s) name that will be assigned.
+> When `targetSelector` is a list, each entry is a string, with the pod name that will be assigned.
+Can have multiple entries.
 > When `targetSelector` is a empty, it will assign the serviceAccount to the primary pod

 ---